modo-studio/SugarRecord/README.md

 ![image](http://cl.ly/image/3J052s402j0L/Image%202014-08-21%20at%209.22.56%20am.png)

 ## What is SugarRecord?
 SugarRecord is a CoreData management library to make it easier work with CoreData.
-Thanks to SugarRecord you'll be able to start the CoreData stack structure just with a line of code and start working with your database models using closures thanks to the fact that SugarRecord is completly written in Swift.
+Thanks to SugarRecord you'll be able to start the CoreData stack structure just with a line of code and start working with your database models using closures thanks to the fact that SugarRecord is completly written in Swift. **There's a Google Group where you can leave your topics, question, doubts, suggestions and stuff besides issues https://groups.google.com/forum/#!forum/sugarrecord**

 ### Pending stuff
 - Review closures retaining